scikit-fingerprints/scikit-fingerprints/README.md

 ## Basic Usage

-Most fingerprints are based on molecular graph (2D-based), and you can use SMILES input directly:
+Most fingerprints are based on molecular graphs (2D-based), and you can use SMILES input directly:
 ```python
 from skfp.fingerprints import AtomPairFingerprint